nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/ADMIT_ANIMAL.md

 1. When user saves the employee, create a new employee object and save it to the API.
 Make sure that the employee object has the `locationId` foreign key on it.
 1. Once the employee is saved, re-route the user to the list of employees.

+## New locations
-New locations and customers will follow a similar pattern.
+Practice adding new locations.
+This will follow a similar pattern.